 SAT / ACT score case study: Yale

-And because I love numbers, let’s get geeky with it!
+And because I love numbers, please allow me to break down these stats a bit more!
 That same year, Yale had 50,060 applicants and admitted only 4.57% of those applicants.
 That means it admitted roughly 2,288 applicants.

 Even IF we’re assuming the 25% above the range all had perfect scores, that would give us 572 perfect scorers who were admitted…but that would ALSO mean that Yale admitted 1,716 NON-perfect scorers!